woocommerce/woocommerce/plugins/woocommerce-blocks/packages/checkout/utils/README.md

 ## `extensionCartUpdate`

 When executed, this will call the cart/extensions REST API endpoint.
-The new cart is then received into the client-side store.
+The new cart is then received into the client-side store. `extensionCartUpdate` returns a promise that resolves when the cart is updated which should also be used for error handling.

 ### Usage